-By ILO guidelines, child labour is defined as, "the work performed by children who are under the minimum age legally specified for that kind of work, or work which, because of its detrimental nature or conditions, is considered unacceptable for children and is prohibited."72 In our study, we sought to identify if respondents perceived that there were children under the age of 15 working at mine sites in the mining zone in which they lived or worked.
+The ILO guidelines for estimating forced labour of adults and children define a child as "all persons under the age of 18".
+Child labour by ILO guidelines, is defined as, "the work performed by children who are under the minimum age legally specified for that kind of work, or work which, because of its detrimental nature or conditions, is considered unacceptable for children and is prohibited."
+In our study we sought to know if people in mining communities perceived that there were children under the age of 15 working at mine sites, in the mining zone in which they lived or worked.